Category: Finance

 Make the offer relevant (don't push spa to business travellers checking in at 22:00), and never put it in front of a complaint or service-request flow.

-Sometimes — a small discount (10-15%) lifts conversion meaningfully without killing margin.
-Pure-price-no-discount upsells work too when the perceived value is clear.
+Sometimes — a small discount can help when the value is unclear.
+Pure-price-no-discount upsells work too when the perceived value is obvious.

 Run this in your hotel

-Guestivo gives small and boutique hotels a complete guest portal — no app, no install.
+Guestivo gives small and boutique hotels a web guest portal — no app, no install.
 Try the live demo or talk to our team.

 Related terms